sfior/CENevo/README.md

 ## Genome assembly tools

 Scaffold and gene names used in the study, and workflow to extract annotation for candidate loci.
-Genome assemblies, related annotation, and linkage maps are available here: https://datadryad.org/dataset/doi:10.5061/dryad.x0k6djhng
+Genome assemblies, related annotation, and linkage maps are available [here](https://datadryad.org/dataset/doi:10.5061/dryad.x0k6djhng)

 ## Genome scans

 LSD scans for detecting loci under selection and characterising genetic trade-offs, as parameterised under an empirically-informed continent-island model.
-The paper introducing the method (Luqman et al. 2021) can be found [here](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13415) and GitHub repository is available [here](https://github.com/hirzi/LSD).
+The paper introducing the method (Luqman et al. 2021) can be found [here](https://onlinelibrary.wiley.com/doi/10.1111/1755-0998.13415) and the GitHub repository is available [here](https://github.com/hirzi/LSD).

 ## Genomic offset

 Gene-environment association models based on gradient forests for predicting shifts in genome-wide adaptive composition (i.e. the genomic offset and glacial genomic offset+).
+The latter metric was derived in previous work [Luqman et al. 2023](https://www.nature.com/articles/s41467-023-36631-9)

 ## Haplotype data